BatteryDataAlliance/pyctiarbin/README.md

 ## <a name="Contributing"></a>Contributing

-As it exists now, `pycti` only implements a fraction of the messages supported by CTI.
+As it exists now `pycti` only implements a fraction of the messages supported by CTI.
 Further work can be done to expand `pycti` to include more of the messages detailed in the CTI documentation `docs/ArbinCTI_Protocol v1.1.pdf`.

 We welcome your help in expanding `pycti`!
 Please see the [CONTRIBUTING.md](https://github.com/BattGenie/pycti/blob/main/CONTRIBUTING.md) file in this repository for contribution guidelines.